 - General tidy up of records.
 Remove dead cows from this season or culls etc.

 - Newly purchased stock?
 Update NAIT transfers and add those animal records to your herd.

 - Have carry over cows been inactivated in the herd records, but still have their original management tags in their ears?
 These cows are a common source of double up tag numbers.

-- Identify and eliminate double up tag numbers and replace missing tags.
+- Identify and eliminate double-up tag numbers and replace any missing tags.

 - If there’s no time to order new replacement tags (or you have a recidivist cow that always pulls out their tag), spray the tag number on the cows back or rump.

 - Touch up handwritten tags or replace them with the real deal.

 - EID reader on-farm?
 Preload your EID reader with your herd records the day before scanning, charge it up and have it on hand for scanning.
 It’s not efficient to use the EID reader to ID every cow, but it can save a lot of time for the hard to read tags.
 A wand can be very useful at heifer scanning too when their heads are stuck down low and usually on the wrong side of the race blocking their tags.
 For these, pre-load the wand with the 2019 born animal records.

 - At re-check scan time, draft the cows a day in advance so there is a final chance/one more milking to find any missing cows.

 - Consider bringing the lame herd in first so they don’t have to stand around waiting too long at the end.